The term “customer journey orchestration” is a very misleading one.

 - Ditch all dated marketing efforts that only lead to low ROI.

 The transition from customer journey marketing to a lifecycle orchestration strategy doesn’t happen overnight.
 But marketing’s evolution is constant.
 That means you must evolve too.

-In the long term, it’s clear marketers’ best opportunity to build lasting relationships with customers is through dedicated messaging to each individual that consider her needs and refining that approach over time to deliver the constantly improved CX they expect.
+In the long term (2021 and beyond), it’s clear your best opportunity to build fruitful, lasting relationships with customers is through one-to-one messaging to individuals.

-And customer lifecycle orchestration affords you this opportunity.
+And BlueConic’s lifecycle orchestration capabilities afford you this opportunity.